Now you can hear Real Science Radio on your smartphone or iPad with the SoundCloud app!

 - in a dozen things he claimed just during our brief RSR interview, including in the first one minute.

+For other examples of what Krauss and atheists "believe" and take on a blind faith, see RSR's List of Things Atheists Take By Faith.
 Likewise, while claiming that science doesn't have beliefs, but rather, it only disproves claims, Krauss doesn't realize that claiming that a theory has been falsified is itself a positive statement of belief.
 (Krauss' fellow atheist AronRa also makes this kind of error.
 Regarding the philosophical claim that the universe has no center, AronRa could not get himself to realize that such a claim is a positive assertion.)
 Atheist self contradiction includes their eager belief in falsehood (readily admitting to disproving theories) and their opposition to truth (even denying the existence of truth, which was inevitable seeing that Jesus Christ said, "I am the truth).
 Thus atheists are increasingly uncomfortable even with information per se, with mind, with the validity of the laws of logic, and so with truth itself.
 So atheists find a confused kind of comfort in claiming that they don't believe things, they just falsify ideas.
 Come to think of it though, they're even uncomfortable with the very existence of "ideas", since ideas themselves are not made of matter.
 (See realscienceradio.com/math#Einstein.)